stonerlab/MicroPython_SCPI/README.md

 # MicroPython SCPI

-This is an implementation of a SCPI-1999 command parser for a MicroPython based microcontroller - specifically it is being written for a Raspberry Pi Pico board.
+This is a simplified partial implementation of a SCPI-1999 command parser for a MicroPython based microcontroller - specifically it is being written for a Raspberry Pi Pico board.
 In other words, it lets you interact with a Pico as if it were a SCPI instrument.

 To use it, you write a subclass of the scpi.SCPI class and implement methods that are mapped to SCPI commands.
 To run the instrumnet, you instantiate your class and execute the .run() method.
 After that the Pico will wait for input